ycl-the-lyc/ubc-study-notes/math-152/math-152.typ

   x in CC space ("complex numbers")
 $
 is also a scalar.

+You can also say a scalar is a 1x1 matrix.

 = Vectors
 A vector is 2 or more scalars arranged in a predetermined order.